otto-de/leinsync/README.md

     $ lein sync "project-2,project-3,project-4"

 `sync` will update the namespaces from project-1 to project-2 project-3 and project-4.
+It updates only the namespace, which has been defined in both source project and target project.
+If a namespace is  only defined in the source or target project, it will be ignored.
-Afterwards `sync` will execute tests on project-2 project-3 and project-4, to make sure that the update did not break anything
+Afterwards `sync` will execute tests on project-2 project-3 and project-4, to make sure that the update did not break anything.

 Alternatively, you can define the namespaces explicitly:

-    $ lein sync "project-2,project-3,project-4" "namespace.to.be.sync.1,namespace.to.be.sync.2"
+    $ lein sync "project-2,project-3,project-4" "name.space.1,namespace.1"